coolkennylee/capstone_498_project/README.md

 There are a few ways you can source image data for free or low-cost

 (1) Existing, open-source github repos
+    * Bullet list

 (2) Kaggle practice dataset

 (3) Bing image search API via

 ## Training, modeling, evaluating, and exporting TensorFlow model